UCL/kaska/docs/installation.rst

 .. code-block:: console

    $ conda config --add channels conda-forge
-   $ conda create -n kaska python=3.7 tensorflow numba gdal
+   $ conda create -n kaska python=3.7 tensorflow numba gdal=2.5.2
    $ conda activate kaska

 Then you can follow the instructions below.
 You can also install other